Pe8er/dotfiles/README.md

-This is probably impossibly broken fork of [@holman's dotfiles](https://github.com/holman/dotfiles).
-Here's some instructions because I never know what to do:
+This is my probably impossibly broken fork of [@holman's dotfiles](https://github.com/holman/dotfiles).
+Here's some instructions because I never remember what to do:

 # 1. Install Dotfiles